-Obama wants to see one million new employees added to the ranks of America’s small businesses.
+Mr. Obama wants to see one million new employees added to the ranks of America’s small businesses.
 I do as well.
 But adding just one new full-time hire when your toes can barely touch the bottom in a recession’s deep end is risky business, and for one major reason.
-At this point there is no way to know what really lies ahead; there is no way to distinguish between stimulus and the real economy.
+In February 2010 there is no way to know what really lies ahead; there is no way to distinguish between stimulus and the real economy.
 Too many policy boulders are being dropped in the water.
 One can hardly determine the effects of one before another one is thrown in the pool.

-There was stimulus one.
+There is stimulus one.
 Then stimulus two.
 And now talk of stimulus three.
-There was TARP.
+There is TARP.
 Cash for Clunkers.
 Cash for Appliances.
-First-Time Homebuyer tax credits.
+First home buyers tax credits.
 Health care revision.
 Copenhagen.
 Cap and trade.
 Jobs programs.
 Financial reform.
 Each announced in short succession.
 The effects of some of these programs are so large that they are readily seen in GDP and construction data.
-By some counts, about half of 2009’s fourth quarter 5.7 percent GDP growth is explained by Cash for Clunkers, a program that came on like gangbusters and then faded into oblivion.
+By some counts, about half of 2009’s fourth quarter 5.7 percent GDP growth is explained by Cash for Clunkers, a program that came on like gang busters and then faded into oblivion.

-Imagine yourself as owner of a small business with 20 employees who’s trying to decide if you should build up inventories again, hire one or two people, and lease another pickup truck.
-Would you make your decision on the basis of the fourth-quarter GDP numbers?
-Would you base your plans on the explosion of existing home sales that followed the First-Time Homebuyer stimulus?
+Imagine yourself as owner of a small business with 20 employees.
+You are trying to decide if you should build up inventories again, hire one or two people, and lease another pickup truck.
+Would you make your decision on the basis of the fourth quarter GDP numbers?
+Would you base your plans on the explosion of existing home sales that followed the first-home-buyer stimulus?
 Most likely not.
 I’ll bet you would wait so that you could get a better fix on the real economy.

 Perhaps we need six months of political silence.

 There is a supply side to the economy that wants to spring forward.
-A growing economy will produce more jobs.
+A growing economy will produce more jobs and more tax revenue.
 This is the time to give a nudge and then stand back and let the real economy recover.